andyyou/xeats-sdk/README.md

 ```
 ##### zoomMax
 - Type: `Number`
 - Description: The maximum scale level to zoom in for the seats map.
 Larger value can scale in a lagrer level.
-Defaut is `2`.
+Default is `2`.

 ##### zoomMin
 - Type: `Number`
-- Description: The minium scale level to zoom out for the seats map.
+- Description: The minimum scale level to zoom out for the seats map.
 Smaller value can scale in a smaller level.
-Defaut is `0.5`.
+Default is `0.5`.

 ##### width
 - Type: `Number` | `String`